 Rethinking Sequence-to-Sequence - Review

-Reading foundational papers often provides a clearer perspective on how current ideas evolved.
+Reading older papers often gives a clearer view of how current ideas developed.
 Recently, I went through the 2015 ICLR paper Neural Machine Translation by Jointly Learning to Align and Translate by Dzmitry Bahdanau, KyungHyun Cho, and Yoshua Bengio.
 It tackles a core problem in early sequence-to-sequence models for machine translation.

-The main issue they identified was the “bottleneck” inherent in the standard RNN Encoder-Decoder framework popular at the time.
-These models tried to compress the entire meaning of a source sentence, regardless of its length, into a single fixed-length vector.
-As the paper noted, this makes it difficult to handle long sentences well, performance tended to drop off significantly as sentences got longer.
+The main issue they identified was the “bottleneck” in the standard RNN encoder-decoder framework popular at the time.
+These models tried to compress the entire meaning of a source sentence, regardless of length, into a single fixed-length vector.
+As the paper noted, this made long sentences difficult; performance tended to drop significantly as sentences got longer.

 Their proposed solution was to allow the decoder to look back at the source sentence and selectively focus on relevant parts when generating each target word.
 This avoids forcing all information through one fixed vector.

 x = (x_1, ..., x_{T_x})to a fixed context vectorc.
 The decoder then generates the outputy = (y_1, ..., y_{T_y})based solely oncand previously generated words.
-This compression limits the model’s capacity, especially for long inputs. - The Solution: Alignment Mechanism (Decoder Focus): Instead of one
+This compression limits the model’s capacity, especially for long inputs. - The solution: alignment mechanism: Instead of one

 c, the proposed model computes a distinct context vectorc_ifor each target wordy_i.
 Thisc_iis a weighted sum of annotations(h_1, ..., h_{T_x})from the encoder.
-Eachh_jcorresponds to a source wordx_j(or rather, the hidden state around it). - How it Works: Alignment Model & Context Vector:
+Eachh_jcorresponds to a source wordx_j, or more precisely, the hidden state around it. - How it works: alignment model and context vector:

 - The weight